 That reinforces the message of marketing intelligence, strength, and telepathy.

-Even if your topic isn’t new, a unique story will spice it up and stir the emotions, says the Storytellers site.
+Even if your topic isn’t new, a unique story will spice it up and stir the emotions.

 Here’s an example of the power of storytelling.
 Even though it’s not about an infographic, it makes a powerful point.

 Some years back, Jon Morrow wrote a blog post at ProBlogger that changed the lives of virtually everyone who read it.
 It was centered around a story of how the author quit his job, moved to paradise, and got paid to change the world.

 That post went viral and got close to 500 comments.
 Just like Jon Morrow, you can supercharge your infographic by infusing a story into it.

-In fact, since 93 percent of the most engaging posts on Facebook are photo posts, telling a story in this graphic format makes it even better.
+In fact, since the majority of the most engaging posts on Facebook are photo posts, telling a story in this graphic format makes it even better.

 One option for your infographic is to tell the story of experiments that you have carried out and strategies that you used to achieve a result.
 But, there’s another option — using other people’s trusted research to create a new story.
 I’m talking about using statistical data.

 3. Statistical data: Most of your target audience won’t be interested in an infographic that’s only based on your personal opinion without the data to back it up.
 If you want to establish trust, you need to communicate value with verifiable sources.

 The truth is that with most topics, someone has already written about them.
 All you need to do is find and reference that data.
 If you look at infographics that really do well (like this), you will see that they each have multiple data points.

 Using trusted statistical data tells potential readers that you’re not the only one who believes in a particular fact.
 Other industry experts can authenticate it, too.